philippmao/iSDX/examples/test-ms/README.md

 $ ./iSDX/launch.sh test-ms 3
 ```

-This will start the following parts (and if `--stats` is specificed, it will also start the gauge.py Ryu app):
+This will start the following parts :

 #### RefMon (Fabric Manager)
 ```bash